Build

 We recommend using the sdk_phone64_x86_64 target in either the userdebug or eng variant for most development work.

 Providing proper support for a device or generic device family requires providing an up-to-date kernel and device support code including driver libraries, firmware and device SELinux policy extensions.
 Other than some special cases like the emulator, the generic targets rely on the device support code present on the device.
 Shipping all of this is necessary for full security updates and is tied to enabling verified boot / attestation.
-Pixel targets have a lot of device-specific hardening in the AOSP base along with some in GrapheneOS which needs to be ported over too.
-For example, various security features in the kernel including type-based Control Flow Integrity (CFI) and the shadow call stack are currently specific to the kernels for these devices.
+Device-specific driver changes are required to support GrapheneOS features such as the hardware-level USB-C port control.
+There's also a lot of device-specific work to work around or resolve memory corruption bugs uncovered by our features.
+Most devices are also missing a lot of standard hardware-based security features we use such as hardware memory tagging so those features will inherently not be possible to port to a device not capable of it.

 Build dependencies